jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/usage/gui.md

 // Display a vector with labels
 ArrayLabel("Vector", {"x", "y", "z"}, []() { return Eigen::Vector3d::Zero(); });

+// Display a label from a variable
+Label("My variable", var_);

+// Display an ArrayLabel from a variable ArrayLabel("My array", array_);

 // Some elements have associated labels, e.g. Force also adds an ArrayLabel Force("LeftFoot", [this]() { return this->robot().surfaceWrench("LFullSole"); }, [this]() { return this->robot().surfacePose("LFullSole"); }),
 Force("RightFoot", [this]() { return this->robot().surfaceWrench("RFullSole"); }, [this]() { return this->robot().surfacePose("RFullSole"); }),